-The VPA is a small-scale project activity in line with the criteria laid out in the Community Services Activity Requirements.
+The VPA is a small-scale project activity.

 A.5.
 Funding sources of project

 There is no public funding for the PoA or the VPA.
 No ODA funding will be used, as confirmed by signed ODA Declarations submitted to GS.